zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 Two people say, 'This is for two, and two to take away from the prophecy.
 Two people who were taken to the salivator say, 'This is the same, and who were left with lust.
 The same doctrine of two embraces is the same.
 In that case, Maithurana is the doctrine.
-It has been applied in the Maithurana doctrine: “This Manuthassa” It is it that is heavy, which is bent upon it that is abundant, and that is, it that is heavy, it which is bent upon it, which is multitude, and which is true
+It has been applied in the Maithurana doctrine: "This Manuthassa" It is it that is heavy, which is bent upon it that is abundant, and that is, it that is heavy, it which is bent upon it, which is multitude, and which is true
 Lord and be true.

 [APZ 49.2] (#apz49 .2) {#apz49 .2 .ref .apz}
-In this field,” the spout is the verses joint.
+In this field," the spout is the verses joint.
 Recourse.
-“Hello” is The Favour Word is the Honor Word.
+"Hello" is The Favour Word is the Honor Word.
 'Tissa is the name of those three.
 Imposes. is the business.
 Nirukti is the word.
 Speeches are the Constitution.
-“Mentia” is a Tribe of the Tribe.
+"Mentia" is a Tribe of the Tribe.
 Consciousness is the Consciousness.

 [APZ 49.3] (#apz49 .3) {#apz49 .3.ref .apz} "Niducan, the trouble
-Let's say” Throat, Tribulation, Colliery, Thickness, Thickness.
+Let's say" Throat, Tribulation, Colliery, Thickness, Thickness.

-[APZ 49.4] (#apz49 .4) {#apz49 .4 .ref .apz} "heard your word”
+[APZ 49.4] (#apz49 .4) {#apz49 .4 .ref .apz} "heard your word"
 Deadline, hear sympathies and consider learning.

-[APZ 49.5] (#apz49 .5) {#apz49.5 .ref .apz} "Let's take a break.”
+[APZ 49.5] (#apz49 .5) {#apz49.5 .ref .apz} "Let's take a break."
 The rest of the way is three rests.
 Bodhi Leisure, Grit Leisure, Subway Leisure Ready.
 What is the bodi-rest? (ii) the Mauna of this plant, Rukkulle, Rock, Mountain slope rock cave, Sayana in the distant wild, where there is space, Pidurugoda, Tomb